 - The

-as the primary key. - The
+departmentstable is the parent table withdept_idas the primary key. - The

-table is the child table, where thedept_id
+employeestable is the child table, where thedept_idcolumn references thedept_idcolumn indepartments. - The

-ensures that if a department is deleted, all employees in that department are also deleted.
+ON DELETE CASCADEensures that if a department is deleted, all employees in that department are also deleted.

 - In PostgreSQL (psql), both UNION and UNION ALL are used to combine the results of two or more queries into a single result set.
 However, they differ in terms of how they handle duplicate rows.